DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 ## Background

-Jupiter Lend is a credit-market on the Solana blockchain.
-Blockchain credit-markets are integrating with Fintech apps like Robinhood and Coinbase to offer users products to leverage their holdings, and for other users to provide loans to those users.
-Users submit cryptocurrencies and tokenized assets as collateral, and take out loans up to a specific loan-to-value (LTV) ratio.
-If a positions collateral value falls below the loan value, the position is submitted for liquidation.
-The platform performs programmatic liquidations to avoid defaulted loans and bad-debt incurred to the system.

-A permissionless network of liquidators monitor loan positions to repay debt and seize collateral --performing a liquidation-- in exchange for a penalty fee.
-Liquidators can borrow liquidity from Jupiter Lend using flashloans to process liquidations.
+Jupiter Lend is a credit market on the Solana blockchain.
+Blockchain credit markets allow users to supply assets as collateral, borrow against those assets, or provide liquidity that other users can borrow.
+Similar lending infrastructure is increasingly being integrated into fintech and digital-asset products.

+Borrowers deposit cryptocurrencies or tokenized assets as collateral and can borrow up to a specified loan-to-value (LTV) ratio.
+Each market also has a liquidation threshold that determines when a borrowing position becomes undercollateralized enough to be eligible for liquidation.

+When a position crosses its liquidation threshold, Jupiter Lend can programmatically liquidate part of the position to reduce the risk of default and bad debt to the protocol.

+Liquidations are carried out by a permissionless network of liquidators that monitor borrowing positions.
+During a liquidation, a liquidator repays a portion of the borrower’s debt and receives collateral in return, including a liquidation penalty.

+Liquidators can also use flashloans from Jupiter Lend to temporarily borrow the liquidity needed to execute a liquidation without supplying the capital upfront.

 ## Major Findings